 Sally is an avid spokesperson for dyslexia.
 Having been branded ‘unteachable’ by some and sent to various schools, Sally was eventually diagnosed at the age of twelve as being severely dyslexic, is a passionate advocate trying to change how dyslexia is perceived by society and argues that it is not a disability, but a gift.

 And of course we adore her latest offering Pernickety Boo which only Sally Gardner could have conjured up.
-It's a delightful tale of Pernickety Boo, a wonderfully innocent, more than slightly magical talking umbrella with the ability to time travel, and a penchant for eating gloves; and aren’t we lucky she has!
+Recently nominated for a Carnegie Award, it's a delightful tale of Pernickety Boo, a wonderfully innocent, more than slightly magical talking umbrella with the ability to time travel, and a penchant for eating gloves; and aren’t we lucky she has!

 LoveReading4Kids were delighted to get the chance to chat with Sally Gardner and here's what she had to say: